WestpacGEL/GEL/.changeset/real-monkeys-brush.md

 '@westpac/form-check': minor
 ---

-use Body component for label text
+Use Body component for label text